 Most crypto traders feel that desktop give the best conditions for their trading.
 The computer has a bigger screen, and on bigger screens, more of the crucial information that most traders base their trading decisions on can be viewed at the same time.
 The trading chart will also be easier to display.
 However, not all crypto investors require desktops for their trading.
 Some prefer to do their crypto trading via their mobile phone.
 Fortunately for them, AOFEX is also available as a mobile application (both for iPhones and Androids).

 On the date of first writing this review (15 June 2021), the platform's 24 hour trading volume according to Coinmarketcap was an impressive USD 270 million.
-In the short span of three months, this trading volume increased with more than 300%.
-According to Coinmarketcap, the 24-hour trading volume on 12 September 2021, the date of last updating this review, was USD 858.8 million.
+In the short span, this trading volume increased significantly.
+According to Coinmarketcap, the 24-hour trading volume on 2 December 2021, the date of last updating this review, was USD 1.2 billion.

 For its crypto derivatives products, AOFEX allows you to trade with leverage.
 This means that you can receive a higher exposure towards a certain crypto’s price increase or decrease, without actually holding the necessary amount of assets.
 You do this by “leveraging” your trade.
 In simple terms, this means that you borrow from the exchange to bet more.